oracle-livelabs/oracle-health/sample-workshop/LAB-4 Vectorize, load and evaluate/README.md

-# Vectorize, load and search embeddings
+# Vectorize, load and search and evaluate retrieval

 ## Introduction